 6. Who invented it?

-A clean eating diet is so common-sense that no one really can take credit for inventing this healthy eating concept.
+This diet is so common-sense that no one really can take credit for inventing this wholesome concept.
 The following equation sums it up:

 All Food – Food Inventions = Clean Foods